winkler1/icedam/README.md

 [Screencast](https://www.youtube.com/watch?v=fPA_u4_iyK8)

-### What about ImmutableJS?
+### What about an library for immutability?

-Sure, you could use a full-blown immutable library.
-Downsides: you have to use its APIs, which are often awkward.
+Using an immutable library means commiting to using it throughout your stack.
+You'll have to change coding style, teach all your developers, and call `toJS()` when passing data.
+If your only concern is preventing views from mutating data, that might be too much.

 ### What about speed?

-In production: Nothing.
+In production: No cost.
 No freezing.

 In dev (`process.env.NODE_ENV === 'development'`): when data structures change, cloning has a slight cost, usually well under a millisecond.

+IceDam only clones objects when they have changed (!shallowEqual).